Dylann Roof Sentenced To Death

 The jury, which consisted of nine white people and three black people, unanimously agreed to sentence Dylann Roof to the death penalty.
 Just one dissenting vote would have spared Roof’s life and diminished his sentence to life in prison.

-[Featured Image by Grace Beahm-Pool/Getty Images]
+[Featured Image by Grace Beahm/Pool/Getty Images]